Brock-P/My-reflective-portfolio/README.md

 What I would do better this week is getting my work done early.
 This week I had done my work later rather than sooner.
 This would have anticipated result of putting less stress on me as I would not have to worry about my work being done.

 What theory proved to be useful and why?
 What have I learnt from this?
+What proved useful this week was Contagion: The SIR model.
+This model helped me understand how pathogens can spread and how to put them into the model.
+This was especially useful for me this week as it allowed me to understand our more recent Covid 19 outbreak.
+I have also learnt from this as it will help me significantly in my assignment where I have to model the Covid 19 outbreak in a model.

 Week 7